rust-lang/rfcs/text/0000-implicit-drop-warning.md

 ## The `Destruct` Trait

 Most types take care of their own cleanup when they go out of scope.
-A `Vec` deallocates its storage, a `MutexGuard` unlocks the mutex, a `Rc` or `Arc` decrements the reference count, and so on, along with types that don't need any cleanup like integers.
+A `Vec` deallocates its storage, a `MutexGuard` unlocks the mutex, a `Rc` or `Arc` decrements the reference count, and so on, along with types like integers that don't need any cleanup.
 These types implement the `Destruct` trait, which means you can drop them whenever you want just by letting their scope expire, or calling `mem::drop`.

 However, some types would much rather have an explicit step before they go away.
 This could take the form of a file that might fail to close and wants to tell you about it, or a request that needs your signature as the last step before completion (and you don't want to just forget about it accidentally), among other possibilities.
 Types that want an explicit final step do not implement the `Destruct` trait.

-If a value of a type that does not implement the `Destruct` trait goes out of scope without being consumed, by default a warning will occur.
-You are recommended to treat this warning into an error.
-It is strongly recommended that you do not silence the warning, and instead suggest that you find a function to consume your value.
-That way the appropriate cleanup can be performed.
+If a value of a type that does not implement the `Destruct` trait goes out of scope without being consumed (is dropped), by default a warning will occur.
+The warning will go away if you consume the value or return it.
 In the rare case that you actually want to leak an object, `mem::forget` works for all values.

 Unlike `Sized`, `Destruct` is not assumed by default for type parameters and associated types.
 If you are implementing a generic API and need to drop values implicitly, you should add the `Destruct` bound to your type variables.
+For concrete types, `#[derive(Destruct)]` works.

 ## Writing types that don't implement `Destruct`